pegasus-isi/pegasus/doc/sphinx/migration.rst

 #. **Change in default data configuration**

    In Pegasus 5.0, the default data configuration has been changed to *condorio* .
-Uptil 4.9.x releases, the default configuration was *sharedfs*.
+Until 4.9.x releases, the default configuration was *sharedfs*.

     .. note::

-        Your current workflows won't plan successfully, if you don't have the property **pegasus.data.configuration** set.
+        Your current workflows would not plan successfully, if you do not have the property **pegasus.data.configuration** set.
 Set
         the property **pegasus.data.configuration** to **sharedfs**
         if you dont have it explicitly set in your properties file.